 The Battle of Karalaka

-How 242 German SS soldiers and officers were killed while
+How 242 German soldiers and officers were killed while

 they attempted to capture five unarmed Greek Jewish families